Two-dimensional FrBD friction models for rolling contact: extension to linear viscoelasticity: Conclusions

 The theoretical developments of this work were complemented by numerical simulations that illustrated the influence of higher-order rheological descriptions and their associated relaxation effects on both steady-state and transient behaviours.
 In particular, it was qualitatively demonstrated that the hysteretic phenomena introduced by dissipative components correctly accounted for by GM and GKV models can significantly affect rolling dynamics even in steady state, since the structural damping contributions act across both time and space.
 The trend of the generated vertical moment appears to be especially influenced by these internal relaxation effects, demanding the adoption of refined viscoelastic descriptions.
 Moreover, relaxation processes distributed over multiple time scales seem to excite dynamical responses that are typical of nonlinear systems.
 Higher-order viscoelastic dynamics may thus be expected to influence the stability and transient behaviour of interconnected mechanical systems -- including road and railway vehicles -- where rolling contact is a key interaction mechanism.

-Finally, it should be emphasised that the models presented in this paper are exclusively based on classical derivative rheological descriptions.
+Compared to classical hereditary viscoelastic rolling formulations, which involve time convolution integrals, the approach presented in this paper provides a state-space realisation with explicit internal variables, facilitating coupling with multibody simulations and control algorithms while preserving consistency with linear viscoelastic material theory.
+In particular, in contrast to phenomenological tyre brush models, where relaxation effects are embedded in empirical relaxation lengths, the FrBD$_{n+1}$ framework links transient rolling behaviour directly to experimentally identifiable material spectra.
+Finally, it should be emphasised that the models developed in this manuscript are exclusively based on classical derivative rheological descriptions.
 Recent studies have shown that fractional-derivative models can successfully capture viscoelasticity with fewer parameters.
 Future work may therefore focus on deriving more sophisticated formulations that combine PDEs with fractional ODEs, providing physically and thermodynamically consistent descriptions of viscoelastic rolling contact.